Buy here: We ship World Wide

 One red LED: There is at least (some) power.

-One red LED and the other red LED is blinking fast : There is power but it is MORE than 5.4 volt!
+One red LED and the other red LED is blinking fast : There is power on VBUS but it is MORE than 5.4 volt!

 Blinking green LED: The USB port is supplying data.